 *10 time pass: 28TL

-Keep in mind, you will get a %25 discount per ride if you use the İstanbul Card (which is 1.95TL per ride, and 1.25 for transfer rides after), .so using this card is strongly reccomended during your stay.
+Keep in mind, you will get a %25 discount per ride if you use the İstanbul Card (which is 1.95TL per ride, and 1.25 for transfer rides after), so it makes sense to use this card during your stay.

-*Taxi: One of the most popular ways to get screwed over as a tourist anywhere in the world is taxi rides.
-The taxi fares in Turkey are calculated as the following: around 3 TL base fare+ around 1.85TL per km.
+*Taxi: One of the most popular ways to get screwed over as a tourist anywhere in the world is taking the taxi.
+The taxi fares in Turkey are calculated as the following: around 3 TL base fare+ around 1.85TL per km. (there may be a price increase by the time you are reading this post).
 These fares could vary depending on traffic.
 It is also important to note that there are several routes that could be taken to a certain destination in İstanbul and the taxi drivers love taking back roads and shortcuts that might come off sketchy so dont directly jump to the conclusion that you are being cheated or going to be robbed.
 There is a very useful phone app called “Bitaksi” which you could use to locate the nearest taxi, and calculate approximate fares.

 *Underground Metro: Although we have a couple of metro lines, they’re not really connected to each other so you will find that the metro is not a very practical way to get around in İstanbul.
 The main stations that you might use are the Airport, Aksaray, Taksim, Osmanbey (closest station to Nişantaşı).
 Price: around 3 TL one way.

-*Tram: This will be one of the most practical ways of transportation that you will use during your trip in İstanbul.
-There are stops that will directly take you to many touristic areas like Sultanahmet (Old Town), Beyazit (Grand Bazaar), Karaköy (İstanbul Modern Museum, several restaurants and cafes), Eminönü (Spice Bazaar, one of the main stations for ferry), Kabataş (Ferry stop, near the Dolmabahçe Palace, and is one of the main connections to Taksim) For more information on the route visit: http://www.istanbul-ulasim.com.tr/en
+*Tram: This is one of the most practical ways of transportation to be used in İstanbul.
+There are stops that will directly take you to many touristic areas like Sultanahmet (Old Town), Beyazit (Grand Bazaar), Karaköy (İstanbul Modern Museum, several restaurants and cafes), Eminönü (Spice Bazaar, one of the main stations for ferry), Kabataş (Ferry stop, near the Dolmabahçe Palace, and is one of the main connections to Taksim) For more information on the tram route visit: http://www.istanbul-ulasim.com.tr/en